hamed-shirbandi/TaskoMask/.github/README.md

 </a>
 </p>

 [TaskoMask](http://taskomask.ir/) is a free and open-source task management system based on .Net.
-This project is [online](http://taskomask.ir/), and everyone can use it as a team member or project owner.
-But the primary goal of this project is to be an effort to show how we can implement software technologies and patterns by .Net, so this can be used by developers who are looking for a real example project with real challenges.
+The primary goal of this project is to be an effort to show how we can design and develop a real software product based on advanced concepts like DDD, TDD, BDD, Microservices, etc. Where the experience of using them in a real product is mostly hidden behind software companies.
 Please take a look at its [wiki](https://github.com/hamed-shirbandi/TaskoMask/wiki)!

 Try it online:
 [`Website`](http://taskomask.ir/) - [`User Panel`](http://panel.taskomask.ir) - [`API`](http://api.taskomask.ir/)